syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ## Customizing the filter popup menu options

-The `SfDataGrid` provides the support to customizing the following options in the filter popup menu.
+The `SfDataGrid` provides the support to customize the menu options in the filter popup menu.
+Please refer to the following topics for more information.

 ### Show checkbox or advanced filtering mode

-The checkbox or advanced filtering mode for the respective column can be set by using the `FilterPopupMenuOptions.filterMode` in `GridColumn.filterPopupMenuOptions` property.
+By default, both the checkbox and advanced filtering options are shown in the filter popup menu.
+You can show either checkbox or advanced filtering menu option for specific columns can be set by using the [FilterPopupMenuOptions.filterMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/FilterPopupMenuOptions/filterMode.html) in [GridColumn.filterPopupMenuOptions](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/filterPopupMenuOptions.html) property.

 {% tabs %}
 {% highlight Dart %}